zurkin1/Yada/README.md

 - Matrix decomposition https://en.wikipedia.org/wiki/Matrix_decomposition
 - Collection of papers https://github.com/changwn/Deconvolution_paper

-## Dataset For Training
+## Training Dataset
-- Benchmark data sets are available in the data folder.
-This is the dataset I used for training to the DREAM challenge.
-It is collected from open datasets as well as some synthetic datasets that I have created.
+- The training dataset for YADA comprises benchmark datasets available in the "data" folder.
+This comprehensive collection includes data from publicly available sources as well as synthetically generated datasets I created.
+These datasets were utilized for training and validation purposes during the DREAM challenge, a community-based deconvolution benchmarking effort.

-## Requirements on Input Files
+## Input File Requirements
+- The input data for YADA consists of two files:
-- pure.csv: A gene expression matrix for pure cell populations, with dimensions of (n genes) x (k cell types).
-For marker-based deconvolution, this file contains only gene symbols.
+    - pure.csv: A gene expression matrix for purified cell populations, with dimensions (n_genes) x (k_cell_types).
+For marker-based deconvolution, this file should contain only gene symbols.
 Refer to the sample notebook for formatting details.
-- mix.csv: A gene expression matrix for mixed cell samples, with dimensions of (n genes) x (m mixtures).
-Row 1 contains mixture labels.
-Additional input guidelines:
+    - mix.csv: A gene expression matrix for mixed cell samples, with dimensions (n_genes) x (m_mixtures).
+The first row must contain mixture labels.

+Additional guidelines for input files:

-- Gene symbols in column 1 of both files.
+- Gene symbols should be provided in the first column for both files.
-- It is acceptable for some genes to be missing in either file.
+It is acceptable for some genes to be missing in either the pure or mixed file.
-- Data should be in non-log scale.
-If maximum expression value is <50, anti-log transform is applied.
+- Expression data should be in non-log scale.
+If the maximum expression value is <50, an anti-log transformation is automatically applied.
-- YADA implements internal marker gene selection - not all signature genes are used.
+- YADA performs internal marker gene selection; therefore, not all provided signature genes may be utilized.

+By following these specifications, users can ensure their input data is properly formatted for YADA to perform accurate deconvolution.

 ## Sample Notebooks
 - [Using reference matrix](Yada.ipynb)